 GeneCards Summary for DIABLO Gene

 DIABLO (Diablo IAP-Binding Mitochondrial Protein) is a Protein Coding gene.
 Diseases associated with DIABLO include Deafness, Autosomal Dominant 64 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and TNFR1 Pathway.
+Among its related pathways are Apoptosis and survival Caspase cascade and p75(NTR)-mediated signaling.

 UniProtKB/Swiss-Prot Summary for DIABLO Gene